Stock Journal Article - July 2025

 Containment feeding has never been more popular than over the last 12 months due to the statewide lack of paddock feed.
 Supplementary feeding livestock in containment during dry times is a key strategy in sustainable land management...Read More

 When the weather’s dry, the pressure on the books often follows.
 For many farmers, managing cash flow, meeting repayments and planning ahead can feel like just another challenge in a tough season.
-At the recent Livestock SA Sticky Beak Days, experienced finance professional Deb Purvis shared practical advice on...Read More
+At the recent Livestock SA Sticky Beak Days, experienced...Read More

 Stock Journal Feature - May 2025